gmarull/cat-topojson/README.md

 * `cat.json`: Combination of all of the above

-Using the default parameters will generate projected maps (see all available parameters and their defaults below).
+Using the default parameters will generate projected maps (see all available parameters and their defaults below) using the *Base municipal* in 1:50 scale.
 You can open any of the examples to verify the generated maps.

 ## Parameters